Please click here if you do not see a Nav Frame at left

 In Japan and China there are companies that make special tables that shuffle and build walls for you.

-There are also fancier (more expensive) models that even keep track of the score for you.
+There are also fancier (more expensive) models that even keep track of the score for you, or break the wall for you and deal tiles to the players!
+You can see a video on YouTube.

 But there are a few problems with these tables: